 Each year at Cheltenham Girls' High School Year 7 students are fortunate to have the opportunity to attend a three day camp.
 This camp provides an opportunity for students to meet other students and make new friends in a relaxed environment.

 In addition, the camp provides a variety of physically and intellectually challenging activities and encourages team work and camaraderie.

 This camp forms part of the Transition Program for students entering Year 7.
-It is worthwhile and fun camp.
+It is a worthwhile and fun camp, that makes for great memories!